iterative/dvc.org/content/blog/2022-07-26-july-22-community-gems.md

 Fantastic question from @Nish!

 This is the expected behavior of DVC.
-It removed the `outs` of a stage unless the `persist:true` value is set for that output.
+It removes the `outs` of a stage unless the `persist:true` value is set for that output.
 You can learn more about how this works in
 [our docs here](https://dvc.org/doc/user-guide/project-structure/dvcyaml-files#output-subfields).
-Here's an example of what a stage with the `persist` value set.
+Here's an example of a stage with the `persist` value set.

 ```yaml
 stages: